 The amendment also provides specific hedge accounting relief, including that an entity will not have to discontinue hedge accounting solely because it makes changes required by the reform to hedge designations and hedge documentation if the hedge meets the other hedge accounting criteria.
-The Bank is currently in phase 1 of the ibor reforms.
+The Bank is currently in phase 1 of the Interbank Offered Rate (IBOR) reforms.